 Who all gets awarded with the label – and how do they get it?

 Of course, there are also some intriguing advantages we can offer our partners.
 It all starts with the fact that not every manufacturer is awarded our WIR DENKEN UM label, rather than those which offer extraordinarily sustainable and environmentally-friendly products.
 The criteria, which companies have to meet in order to be awarded our label, were determined by us.
 The current collection and the products we ordered were the basis for our evaluation.
 It should also be mentioned that our label is not a hundred-percent guarantee that all products from a certain manufacturer are environmentally-friendly.
 Nevertheless, we want to provide responsible manufacturers with an attractive platform for their products – and environmentally conscious customers with an excellent alternative.
 Naturally, we want to support all those companies which join us on our path.
 Products from these companies are marked with the WIR DENKEN UM label.
 It is our goal to significantly increase the number of these articles.
 But: what are the exact criteria?

-Companies meeting 4 of the 7 requirements qualify for the label.
+Companies meeting 4 of the 7 requirements qualify for our label.
 For example, logistics play a crucial role.
 Are there short, environmentally preserving ways of transportation and supply chains?
-How high is the percentage of recycled and organic materials?
+How high is the percentage of recycled and organic materials in the production?
 Also, we consider social aspects in the process of manufacturing and the company´s transparency.
-The following criteria are pivotal in order to be awarded our WIR DENKEN UM label:
+The following criteria are pivotal in order to be awarded with our WIR DENKEN UM label:

 - At least 50% EU-production and short ways of transportation